JMorris1575/TeenRCIA/docs/building.rst

 Overview
 --------

-This will actually be the same page as the Item Input page, the only difference being the URL being used to access it and that the previously composed Item should be visible in the edit box.
+There will be little difference between this and the Item Input page.
+You can probably clone create_item.html to give you a starting point then follow what you did in Christmas2018 on the comment_edit.html page.
+The URL used to access it will be ``activity/<a>/and that the previously composed Item should be visible in the edit box.
 There should also be a Delete button here if the administrator wants to delete the Item.

 Building the Item Delete Page